christophhart/hise_documentation/tutorials/recipes/event-processing/create-midi-sequence.md

 modified: 29.08.2019
 ---

-This snippet shows you how to programatically create a MIDI sequency that can be played in a [Midi Player](/hise-modules/midi-processors/list/midiplayer)
+This snippet shows you how to programatically create a MIDI sequence that can be played in a [Midi Player](/hise-modules/midi-processors/list/midiplayer)

 The API is pretty low-level, so the first thing that we add is a helper function that writes a proper note (including note-on and off).
 The arguments are pretty self-explanatory, the only thing to note is that the timing values are expressed as fraction of a quarter beat.

 ```javascript